-All the related party transactions are entered on arm's length basis and are in compliance with the applicable provisions of the Companies Act, 2013 and the SEBI (LODR) Regulations, 2015.
+All the related party transactions are entered on arm's length basis and are in compliance with the applicable provisions of the Companies Act, 2013 and the Listing Regulations.
 There are no materially significant related party transactions entered into by the Company with Promoters, Directors or KMP etc., which may have potential conflict with the interest of the company at large.

-All new related party transactions are first approved by the Audit Committee and thereafter placed before the Board for their information.
+All related party transactions are first approved by the Audit Committee and thereafter placed before the Board for their information.